taplytics/taplytics-js-sdk/START.md

 </script>
 ```

 This will load Taplytics.js *asynchronously*, so it will not affect your page load speed.
+We advise you use the synchronous script loading for any experiments applying content changes.

 Other than that, all you have to do is initialize our SDK by using the `init` function: